 Participate in the symposium

 The symposium website is currently under renovation.
-More information including the overview and preliminary program of the 25th International Symposium on Polar Sciences will be provided on the symposium website from January 14, 2019. (http://www.kopri.re.kr/eng/html/sym/060201.html)
+More information about abstract submission and registration will be provided on the symposium website from January 6, 2020. (http://www.kopri.re.kr/symposium/)

-Please submit your abstract at the symposium website from January 14 to February 13, 2019.
+Please submit your abstract at the symposium website from January 6 to February 7, 2020.